elaspog/code_snippets_and_courses/_webserver/_tutorial_udemy_setup-a-virtual-web-server-using-linode-or-digital-ocean/readme.md

 ## S02 Deploying a Virtual Server on Digital Ocean

+> This section is already processed from another course.

 ### S02/E31 Deploying a Virtual Server on Digital Ocean

 ### S02/E32 Creating and Attaching a Floating IP